zeroknowledgediscovery/zedwiki/meeting/NSF_workshop_meeting.md

     - original and creative, not ncessarily of the instituition
     - research acitvities, or even complementary to research
     - inclusion, engagement, STEM education, societal well-being,
+    - name journals where papers will be published
 + submit to the appropriate division and program
     - do nsf awardsearch, use advanced search with key words www.nsf.gov/awardsearch
     - talk to program officers